Did you know that over 600 million geese and over 3 billion ducks are raised for consumption annually?

 What are we doing?

-Through our '40 lives' campaign we have achieved amazing success in the UK.
+Through our '40 lives' campaign we have achieved amazing success in Europe.
 FOUR PAWS convinced bedding retailers to commit to only selling feather and down products that are free of live plucking and force feeding.
 Some companies responded quickly, others needed more pressure, but we didn’t give up until every last one had turned their backs on the barbaric practice of live plucking.